JamesYFC/SUSMachine/README.md

 ### Manual

-The built-in event and transitions support should cover practically all use cases, but a manual `SetState` method is provided just in case you need it.
+The built-in event and transitions support should cover most use cases, but a manual `SetState` method is also provided.

 ```cs
 void StateCheck()